 Disadvantages

-In democratic management, everyone is encouraged to own and contribute to the decisions—but decisions still need to be made.
-When everyone owns the discussion, it sometimes feels like no one does.
-When not managed correctly, meetings can quickly turn into a merry-go-round of passing ideas around without making a decisive plan for action.
+In democratic management, everyone is encouraged to own and contribute to the decision-making process—but decisions still need to be made.
+When everyone owns the discussion, it can sometimes feels like no one does.
+When not managed correctly, meetings can quickly turn into a merry-go-round of ideas without any real decisions getting made.

 3. Transformational Management Style